 Is now the right time for a new pet?
 Are you moving soon, going on vacation, or preparing for another major life change?
 Do you have a busy life and young children who would need to be constantly supervised with a new animal?
 Maybe now is not the right time.
 Pets need routine when they first go home after being in the shelter; it helps them to adapt.
 Give yourself and your pet the time you need to bond and relax, by making sure the timing is right to bring them home.

 How much time do you have to spend with your animal companion?
-Young dogs, cats, and rabbits (especially puppies and kittens) need a lot of socialization and playtime to be happy.
+Young dogs, cats, and small animals (especially puppies and kittens) need a lot of socialization and playtime to be happy.
 If you work full time and are not able to come home regularly throughout the day to exercise and play with your pet, consider an older animal who would like sleeping for many hours while you are gone, or a pair of adult cats who would enjoy keeping each other company while you’re away, without getting into mischief.

 What species and breeds will be best for you and your family?
 Once you’ve thought about your lifestyle and decided that you are prepared to care for a pet, it’s time to think about what species is best for you.
 Consider lifespan, exercise and training needs, socialization, and more.
 Our staff is happy to provide specific needs for each of our animals to ensure they have the right energy level and behavior for your family.
 If you are looking at a specific animal and breed, do research ahead of time!
 There are plenty of great articles and books out there about specific breeds and breed mixes.